16 Literary Baby Names That Haven't Been Used A Million Times Already

 5. Sula, Sula by Toni Morrison

-OK so Sula does a pretty horrible thing to her BFF Nel, but she defied gender norms and lived life on her own terms way ahead of her time, and that makes her name both a beautiful and interesting one.
+OK, so Sula does a pretty horrible thing to her best friend Nel, but she defied gender norms and lived life on her own terms way ahead of her time, and that makes her name both a beautiful and interesting one.

 6. Charlie, Charlie and the Chocolate Factory by Roald Dahl